Factbox: Key moments in murder trial of Derek Chauvin

 Chauvin waived his right to testify to the jury.

-"I will invoke my Fifth Amendment privilege today," Chauvin said in a hearing before the jury was brought in after briefly removing his mask, referring to the constitutional right against self-incrimination.
+"I will invoke my Fifth Amendment privilege today," Chauvin said in a hearing without the jury present, referring to the constitutional right against self-incrimination.

 Our Standards: The Thomson Reuters Trust Principles.